Based on the progression of Bloom's Taxonomy, use this powerful tool as a discussion starter! Your students will enjoy the 'chance' involved.

 - Model using each side of the die.

 - Rename the label as suits your class.
-Mine is focussed on issues.
+Mine is focused on issues.
 Make sure your labels show a progression according to Bloom's Taxonomy.

 - Students can be in charge of rolling the die.